-If you have signs-symptoms-boobs cancer and first I thought I’d start with some fast facts as you may or may not know boobs cancer is something that is very prevalent there.
+If you have signs-symptoms with some fast facts as you may or may not know boobs cancer is very prevalent there.

-One out of every eight women will develop boobs cancer during her lifetime and it’s estimated that this year we’ll have over 200,000 new cases of boobs cancer.
+One out of every eight women will develop boobs cancer during her lifetime.
+It is estimated that this year we’ll have over 200,000 new cases of boobs cancer.

 Early signs and symptoms of Boobs cancer